Andrespp123/Bikesharing_case_study/README.md

 # CASE-_STUDY
-Google data analytics case study /n
+Google data analytics case study.

 Feel free to review the project and the analysis that came of it.

-The word document is the main file for the analysis.
+The .docx file is the main folder to read conclusions.

+If you want to review the code developed please visit de .R file for details